 You can install Safari extensions to customise the way your browser works.
 For example, extensions can help you display social media and news buttons, block content on websites, give you access to features from other apps, and more.

 Tip: The Mac App Store is the safest and easiest way to discover and install extensions.
-The extensions are reviewed by Apple and they update automatically when Automatic Updates is selected in App Store preferences.
+The extensions are reviewed by Apple, and they update automatically when Automatic Updates is selected in App Store settings.

 Get Safari extensions

 In the Safari app on your Mac, choose Safari > Safari Extensions, then browse the available extensions.

 When you find one you want, click the button that shows Get or the price, then click the button again to install or buy the extension.